-The Executive Board of Mott MacDonald Group Limited now has six directors following the appointment of Richard Risdon in January 2025.
+The Executive Board now has six directors following the appointment of Richard Risdon in January 2025.
 Richard will retain his role as General Manager of the UK and European business as well as being an Executive Board director.
-The roles of the other directors and the board of Mott MacDonald Limited are unchanged from 2024.
+The roles of the other directors are unchanged from 2024.